MariyaSpasova-Git/story-spoiler-qa-project/manual/bugs/bug-report.md

 This file works in parallel with [queries/queries.md](../queries/queries.md).
 It documents all identified bugs related to the Home Page requirements and use cases.
 Each bug is linked to its corresponding Jira issue, GitHub test case(s), and screenshot evidence.
+Screenshots are stored in the `docs/screenshots/` folder.
+All usernames, emails, and other data displayed in screenshots are dummy test data used solely for QA and educational purposes

 ---